-The Masters of Disaster were held in Markovia.
-However, Coldsnap and Heatstroke eventually ceased to believe in Markovian promises to cure their condition and combined their powers to blow up their cell.
+The Masters of Disaster were imprisoned in Markovia.
+However, Coldsnap and Heatstroke eventually ceased to believe in Markovian promises to cure their condition.
+They combined their powers to blow up their cell.

 New-Wave used a clone of Windfall to infiltrate the Outsiders and betray them.
 But the Masters’ assault was foiled thanks to Batman’s preparations.
 During the battle, one of the Windfalls was killed by the other.

 By this point, the team was disintegrating.
-Coldnap and Heatstroke wanted to walk away, and New-Wave was willing to murder to keep them in.
+Coldsnap and Heatstroke wanted to walk away, and New-Wave was willing to murder to keep them in.
 However they had been imprisoned in the Slabs, a prison for super-humans.

 After years of maximum security imprisonment, Heatstroke and Coldsnap realized that the authorities wouldn’t cure them.
 They reluctantly returned under New-Wave’s leadership.
 The three of them and Shakedown combined their abilities to burst out of their cells.

 Part of the team was apparently released, but not New-Wave.
 Presumably she didn’t benefit from a shortened sentence for good behaviour.

 Leaderless, Heatstroke, Coldsnap and Shakedown attempted to rob a bank in Opal City.
 This was presumably another attempt to pay for research to cure Coldsnap and Heatstroke.
 However, they were steamrolled by Jake “Bobo” Benetti.